U.S. Citizenship Through Parents

-When a child is born, most families are relishing in the joy of new additions and getting to know their new family member.
+There are various ways that foreign born individuals may obtain U.S. citizenship through parents.
 The Constitution and laws of the United States have established who is entitled to have United States citizenship, and for most American families, establishing that right for their children is a given.
 For others, especially those who are born abroad, there are important aspects of citizenship to keep in mind.
 Depending on the circumstances, there may be some complicated rules for claiming U.S. citizenship through parents.
 Accordingly, children may be able to obtain U.S. citizenship at the time of birth abroad or derive citizenship from parents after birth.

-This article covers the various ways that a child may become a U.S. citizen through his or her parents.
-Even if that child is now an adult, there is generally a way to document that citizenship and get proof (i.e. U.S. passport).
+The following article covers the various ways that a child may become a U.S. citizen through his or her parents.
+Even if that child is now an adult, there is generally a way to document citizenship status and get proof.
 However, waiting can be detrimental.
 Therefore, acquiring proof of U.S. citizenship through parents as soon as possible is important.
-This article addresses the following scenarios:
+If you were not born on U.S. soil, this article addresses four scenarios:

 Become a Citizen through Birth in the U.S.